 6) Defensive line:

-A high defensive line is susceptible to through balls, so it is definitely not recommended especially against counter-attacking teams.
+A high defensive line is susceptible to through balls, so it is definitely not recommended against counter-attacking teams.

 Loose compactness means your players will space themselves far apart.
 This is good if you want to cover a large area of the field and for long passing.
-Loose compactness compliments with wide containment.
+Loose compactness compliments wide containment.

 Tight compactness means your players will be close together.
 This is good if you want to apply pressure on a specific part of the field, particularly an area where the opponent is strong at.
-Tight compactness compliments with middle containment.
+Tight compactness compliments middle containment.

 8) Numbers in defence: